wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 {% include l18n.html %}
 {% include _toc.html %}

-This article is a work-in-process toward being a guided tour to introduce use of Microsoft's Artificial Intelligence offerings running on the Azure cloud, which Microsoft calls "Cognitive services".
+This article presents my notes toward a guided tour to introduce use of Microsoft's Artificial Intelligence offerings running on the Azure cloud, which Microsoft calls "Cognitive services".

 My contribution to the world (you) is a less overwhelming <a href="#LearningSequence">learning sequence</a>, one that starts with the <strong>least complex</strong> of technologies used, then more complex ones.